 Fabric boots are softer and lighter.
 Leather boots are heavier but more durable and suitable for rugged track conditions.

 Always buy boots from a reputable outdoor gear supplier with a sales assistant who can advise you on the correct pair of boots for your needs.

 Bring a pair of thick socks with you when you try on boots.
 You normally need a boot at least one size bigger than your shoe size, to accommodate the thicker socks.
 Some people wear a thin pair of socks and a thicker outer pair of socks to prevent blisters.
 (See the Health page for more on blisters.)

-Rubber soled, leather or fabric walking boots, preferably lined with a waterproof membrane, will keep your feet dry.
+Rubber soled, leather or fabric walking boots, preferably lined with a waterproof Gore-Tex membrane, will keep your feet dry.
 Leather walking boots benefit from regular applications of boot wax to maintain waterproofing and water repellence.
 Fabric walking boots benefit from regular application of water repellent treatments, available from your outdoor gear supplier.